OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-18.md

 ## Leviticus 18:8

-You shall not uncover the nakedness of your father’s wife; it is your father’s nakedness.
+You shall not help undress your father's wife, it is as if you made your father naked.

 ## Leviticus 18:9